 - Module exemptions will be considered on a case-by-case basis.

-Obtained a good pass in two of the following HL subjects: Biology, Chemistry, Physics, Mathematics or Sports, Exercise and Health Science; while satisfying Mother Tongue requirements.
+Obtained a good pass in two H2/HL subjects (Biology, Chemistry, Physics, Sports, Exercise and Health Science, and Mathematics); while satisfying Mother Tongue requirements.

 Other Local Diplomas